FBI Transform in Gevrey Classes and Anosov Flows: Basic properties of the FBI transform

 We let $\omega_R = \Re \omega$ and $\omega_I = \Im \omega$.
 Notice that $\omega_R$ and $\omega_I$ are \emph{real} symplectic forms on $(T^\ast M)_{\epsilon_0}$.
 In local charts with $\tilde x= x+ i y$, $\tilde\xi = \xi+ i\eta$, the expression for $\omega$ is given by

 We can also express the Liouville 1-form:

-Following Sj\"ostrand, we will denote with an I objects of symplectic geometric defined through the use of $\omega_I$.
+Following Schapira, we will denote with an I objects of symplectic geometric defined through the use of $\omega_I$.
 For example, the I-Hamiltonian (i.e. w.r.t. $\omega_I$) vector field of a $\mathcal{C}^1$ function $f$ is given in the coordinates above by

 so that $\mathrm{d}f = \omega_I(\cdot, H^{\omega_I}_f)$.

 One finds directly that $T^\ast M$ is a I-Lagrangian submanifold of $(T^\ast M)_{\epsilon_0}$.
 The idea of \cite{Helffer-Sjostrand-86} is to replace it by another I-Lagrangian submanifold.
 However, we will not work with \emph{any} I-Lagrangian subspace of $\p{T^* M}_{\epsilon_0}$, we will only consider adapted I-Lagrangians as we define now (we explain in Remark \ref{remark:lagrangienne_pas_exacte} how one could deal with slightly more general I-Lagrangians).